DataTig/DataTig/docs/how-to-guide/use-github-actions-to-build-and-host-your-site.rst

         - name: Build Jekyll site
           run: "docker run --rm --volume=\"${{ github.workspace }}:/srv/jekyll:Z\" jekyll/builder:4 /bin/bash -c 'chmod 777 /srv/jekyll && jekyll build _site'"

 If you are using Jekyll, the build stage will clear out the DataTig site from the output directory.
-To stop it doing this, add to your Jekyll `_config.yml`:
+You may also want to not serve the `datatig.yaml` in your static site.
+Add to your Jekyll `_config.yml`:

 .. code-block:: yaml

         keep_files:
          - datatig
+        exclude:
+          - datatig.yaml

-(:doc:`For more on using DataTig and Jekyll together, see here <use-with-jekyll-collections>`)
+(:doc:`For more on using DataTig and Jekyll Collections together, see here <use-with-jekyll-collections>`) (:doc:`For more on using DataTig and Jekyll Blog together, see here <use-with-jekyll-blog>`)

 In Tutorial
 ~~~~~~~~~~~